 Also Read: How to Prepare for Competitive Exams

 This section of NATA syllabus is organised as a pen and paper test which evaluates the creative and aesthetical skills of the candidates.
 It aims to assess the aspirants on varied parameters such as understanding of geometric compositions, shape, building forms, objects, aesthetics, colour, textures, contrast, building forms and elements, form transformation in 2D and 3D like union, drawing of patterns-both geometrical and abstract, creating 2D and 3D composition using given shape and forms, conceptualization and visualization through structuring objects in memory.
+This section of NATA syllabus is organised as a pen and paper test which evaluates the creative and aesthetic skills of the candidates.

 Also Read: Masters in Architecture in Canada